Ellouzlab/ViruLink/README.md

 # ViruLink
-A tool to classify Viruses (or at the moment, only Caudoviricetes)
+A tool to classify Viruses (or at the moment, only Caudoviricetes, Monjiviricetes, and Herviviricetes)

 ### Download/Installation
 1. Clone this repository: